Wireless Dog Fence Reviews – Best invisible dog fence for 2018

 |Warranty||1 year comprehensive + Limited Lifetime||1 year comprehensive + Limited Lifetime||Limted 10 year warranty for transmitter and 1 year for other parts||Limited Lifetime|

-How does a wireless dog fence work?
+How does an invisible dog fence work?

 A wireless dog fence consists of two main pieces of equipment – a transmitter and a receiver dog collar.
 The transmitter is usually a radio wave emitter which plugs into an outlet in your home.
 It emits a radio signal within a limited range which will vary with each brand and each product.
 Most of the transmitters have a dial or a switch which will let you set the distance to which the radio signal can travel.
 This distance is what sets the boundary around the transmitter usually in form of a circle.